-A ‘social architect’, Catherine likes to connect people from different backgrounds across common themes.
-As achampion of diversity and inclusion, Catherine believes we need points of difference to truly innovate and curatethe changes we want to see in the world.
-Working to protect the natural environment and empowering allmembers of society through mutual education are core aspects of the projects Catherine chooses to spend hertime and energy on.
+Having been called a ‘social architect’, Catherine likes to connect people from different backgrounds across common themes.
+A champion of diversity and inclusion, Catherine believes we need points of difference to truly innovate and curate the changes we want to see in the world.
+Working to protect the natural environment and empowering all members of society through mutual education are core aspects of the projects Catherine chooses to spend her time and energy on.

-An Honorary Associate Professor at the Australian National University, and an Industry Fellow at the University of Queensland; Catherine is leading national conversations around technology and its place in the current and future challenges in Australia and the Asia-Pacific region.
+An Associate Professor at the Australian National University and Honorary Associate Professor at the 3AI Institute; Catherine is leading national conversations around technology and its place in the current and future challenges in Australia and the Asia-Pacific region.